cooper-jackson/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say? - Semantic HTML is HTML that is readable by both computer and human.
+It is the act of making parts of HTML obvious in their intention.
+For instance: <div></div> vs <section id="how-we-work" class="about-section"></section>, the second one is far more obvious how it is intended to work.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Block = new line, inline = same line.
+Block always takes up the full width available.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? - Content, Padding, Border, Margin.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? - Cross Axis

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. - Version control allows for multiple people to be editing a codebase together and (if done correctly) ensure that people's work isn't overwritten or broken.
+It also allows for looking at older code, which could help with solving new issues / viewing old issues.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.